May Irwin

-May Irwin (born Georgina May Campbell; June 27, 1862 – October 22, 1938) was an actress, singer and star of vaudeville.
-Originally from Canada, she and her sister Flo Irwin found theater work after their father died.
-She was known for her performances as a coon shouter and for her recordings.
+May Irwin (born Georgina May Campbell; June 27, 1862 – October 22, 1938) was a Canadian born American actress, singer, theatrical producer and star of vaudeville, and rose to prominence in the Gilded Age.
+She was a child star performing in a troupe headed by Tony Pastor alongside her sister Flo Irwin, and their success on stage saved the family from poverty after the untimely death of her father.
+She was among one of the earliest performers to record commercially and appeared in The Kiss (1896 film), one of the first commercially distributed films.
+In 1892 she founded The May Irwin Company, making her one of the first women to own and operate her own theatrical enterprise.

 Early life and career

 Born on June 27, 1862, in Whitby, Canada West, as Georgina May Campbell, her father, Robert E. Campbell, died when she was 13 years old; her stage-minded mother, Sophoria Jane Draper, in need of money, encouraged May and her older sister Adeline Flora ("Flo" or "Addie") to perform.
 They created a singing act, billed as the "Irwin Sisters," that debuted at the Adelphi Theatre in nearby Buffalo, New York in December 1874.
 By late 1877, their careers had progressed and they were booked to appear at New York's Metropolitan Theater, then at the Tony Pastor Theatre, a popular New York City music hall.